SESGPreSales/SamsungMDC-Calculator/README.md

 ````

 ## How to customize
 The frontend is running on the default port 80.
-In case the port is already in use, feel free to modify the `docker-compose.yml` file:
+In case that port is already in use, feel free to modify the `docker-compose.yml` file to your setup.
+Change `- "80:80"` to whatever best fits:
 ```
   frontend:
     build: ./frontend/
     ports:
-      - **"8081**:80"
+      - "8081:80"
     restart: always
     volumes:
       - ./frontend/html:/usr/share/nginx/html